chef-boneyard/chocolatey_source/README.md

 Provides a chocolatey_source resource for managing Chocolatey sources.

-NOTE: This resource shipped in Chef 14.3.
-This cookbook will be deprecated in April, 2019 when Chef 15.0 is released.
+## Deprecation

+This resource shipped in Chef 14.3 and as such this cookbook is no longer maintained.
+It will continue to function for users of Chef 13.0 - 14.2, but there will be no updates made.

+---

 ## Requirements